Butterfly Birthday Cake

 When I asked my daughter what she wanted as a birthday cake the list was quite long and ranged from butterflies, to dragonflies, to rainbows, to pink and purple… so I had to narrow it down a bit and hope she’d be happy with it.
 I think the end result was very sweet and would work quite well for almost any age woman who loves pretty and feminine things.

 For the outside of the cake I tried a fun decorating technique I first saw on My Cake School.
 I was very pleased that it was quite easy to execute and I think I’ll definitely try it again.
 It’s quite quick, and I think it creates a beautiful, and unique look.
-There are full instructions on this technique, described as a Petal Effect, on My Cake School.

 I dressed up the frosted cake even further with fondant butterflies in pink and purple tones.
 I’ll try to do a tutorial on the butterflies very soon.